About High Park, Toronto

 Ask anyone about High Park Toronto and the reaction is positive.
 What’s not to like?
 Winding, tree-lined streets, heritage homes, a strong sense of community, family-oriented, and locally-inclined, this is a place for anyone who has ever wanted ‘it all’.

 A hop-skip-and-jump from residential streets and locals land at Toronto’s municipal High Park – 400 acres of untouched, oak savannah, landscape.
 A popular spot during the Cherry Blossom ‘season’ for visitors across the globe, High Park offers year-round natural beauty and just about anything a park planner (or nature enthusiast) could dream up.
 Feel like taking a mental vacation and staring at birds as they flutter across a placid pond?
 You can do that at High Park!
 Feeling the urge to go on a nature hike, take-in the changing autumnal leaves, and sip on some apple cider while you ponder the meaning of life!?
-It’s all there in High Park!
+You can do that at High Park too, it’s all there in High Park!

 A natural masterpiece, High Park offers nearby residents nature trails, fountains, botany, bird watching, and escape.
 A place to breath in the fresh air, get some needed exercise, and maybe even a little clarity.
 When you live in the High Park neighbourhood, the park is your extended (and expansive) backyard that’s just a short walk away.